igelsomino/baserow/docs/index.md

   on a fresh Ubuntu install.
 Please use the guides above instead.
 * [Supported runtime dependencies and environments](installation/supported.md): Learn about the supported and recommended runtime dependencies.
+* [Monitoring Baserow](installation/monitoring.md): Learn how to monitor your Baserow server using open telemetry.

 ## Baserow Tutorials